 In 2018 a study (2) from the United Kingdom suggested: “Literature to date concludes that intra-articular platelet-rich plasma injections of the hip, performed under ultrasound guidance to treat hip osteoarthritis, are well tolerated and potentially efficacious in delivering long-term and clinically significant pain reduction and functional improvement in patients with hip osteoarthritis.
 Larger future trials including a placebo group are required to further evaluate these promising results.”
 Research into 2021 continues to suggest the effectiveness of PRP for hip osteoarthritis.

-Before look at other research that supports the use of PRP for hip osteoarthritis treatments, I want to explain the variations someone researching or getting this treatment may experience.
+Before we look at other research that supports the use of PRP for hip osteoarthritis treatments, I want to explain the variations someone researching or getting this treatment may experience.
 In our opinion, regenerative medicine results are best seen when multiple PRP injections are given.
 In some research and in many doctor’s offices PRP is treated somewhat like a cortisone injection where one quick injection is considered the treatment.
 Your hip osteoarthritis did not occur overnight, it is the result of a slow degenerative process.
 It usually takes time and numerous treatments / injections to rebuild the soft tissue of that hip.

 This was a recent study published in the Journal of pain research.(3) It hits upon some good points that describe how PRP works and when PRP may not work.